 The concept of a mosque a couple of blocks from Ground Zero has unleashed the ugly side of American politics, where those who profess tolerance have none themselves.
 Instead they have a hefty dose of prejudice, jingoism and stupidity and it is all on display.

 Americans are dividing (again) into obvious camps over just who or what they are at war with, thanks to Republican rocket scientists of the Palin/Gingrich ilk who are doing a deft job at turning Islam into a religion of terror because some terrorists who attacked the United States were Muslim.
-There’s nothing better for election business within the US than a little toxic terrorism trickery from these deepest of Republican thinkers.
+There’s nothing better for election business within the

 You can’t miss their glee at the ease in deliberately presenting the building of an Islamic community centre that will have a mosque within it, as proof of all things evil – including their little favourite that Obama is a closet Muslim, again ‘proven’ by his call for every person within the US to be able to practice the religion of their choice.
 That includes Muslims.